jinyang628/interview-scheduler/README.md

-# interview-scheduler
+# Interview Scheduler

-Plans:
+This Chrome extension automatically schedules meetings on google calendar based on the information present in the the email content.
+It also helps you to draft a short appropriate reply to the sender.

-- Make an request to Google Calendar API to automatically create a meeting
+## How to use

-- Draft an automatic reply to the sender given the context of my resume(?)
+Clone this repository